Mathemilda/Shiny_Projects/LLN_Visuals/README.md

 a normal distribution curve.
 The question is, how quickly does it converge?
 And what about LLN assumption that an expected value of a distribution should exists?
 What happens if it does not?

-Here I present examples of sample means drown from normal, Poisson, exponential and Cauchy distribitons.
+Here I present examples of sample means drawn from normal, Poisson, exponential and Cauchy distribitons.
 The last one does not have an expected value.
 You can choose a sample size and how many samples to consider.
 The distributions of resulting sample means are shown as histograms.

 All distributions displayed here except for Cauchy were modified to have 1 as a mean.
 The example with Cauchy distribution was modified to have a median =1.